 At any other time in history, Queenie would have been discarded as a witch.
 For centuries, colonial laws and social taboos made her traditions of kumina and revivalism misunderstood and feared.
 But the end of colonialism in Jamaica created the rare opportunity for her to share her practice on the world stage.
 Queenie's legacy is palpable today in Jamaican art, music, and identity.
 In this visually emotional film, artists, scholars, practitioners and the filmmaker meditate on the values and struggles inherent in holding on to a spiritual life.

-Kumina and other spiritual folk practices and the art forms they have spawned reveal people resisting in the most expansive sense of the word.
-They serve as beacons of freedom, expression, and joy.
-To me, they have come to represent the absence of fear and shame, something we need more than ever today.
+Ancestral folk practices and the art forms they have spawned reveal people resisting in the most expansive sense of the word.
+They serve as vehicles to freedom and healing.
+They represent the absence of fear and shame, something we need more than ever today.